 I have also had my own wedding featured in Wedding Ideas Magazine, Your London Wedding, the Scottish Wedding Directory, Ultimate Wedding Magazine and Easy Weddings.

 I’m Glasgow born and bred, but live, work and play in London.
 In fact, Scotland meets London was the theme for my own wedding – which was the reason I started Devine Bride in the first place.

-Devine Bride began as a creative outlet during my wedding journey and, following its success, I became inundated with requests for wedding help from friends and family.
+Devine Bride began as a creative outlet during my wedding journey (some years ago now) and, following its success, I became inundated with requests for wedding help from friends and family.
 So much so that I decided to leave my day job working as an Operations Manager to pursue my passion full time.

 Previously, I worked at a family run perfume house, and before that I earned my organisational stripes in merchandising and operations roles for a TV shopping channel, a high end Japanese fashion chain and a luxury global skincare brand.
 When you put my experience together with my degrees (Product Design from the Glasgow School of Art and Fashion Marketing from the London College of Fashion) it’s a wonder I didn’t start planning weddings sooner.

-It’s fair to say that there’s not much I can’t coordinate.
+Now over 100 weddings and events later, it’s fair to say that there’s not much I can’t coordinate.
 But although I have vast experience in operational business strategy, project management and budgeting, I have no formal training in wedding planning.
-That’s why I approach my business from a client’s point of view – as a partner rather than a supplier.
+I’ve learned on the job, learned from my clients, and learned through freelancing and partnering at different venues to continuously keep up with the field.
+I approach my business from a client’s point of view – as a partner rather than a supplier.
 I’ve been through it (myself, and as a bridesmaid three times), so I know the ups and downs and the stresses – as well as a lot of tricks.

 In the words of Anne Hathaway, “Weddings are important because they celebrate life and possibility.”